PDH kinases: allosteric regulated family of kinases that modify the activity of the PDHc

 The Pyruvate Dehydrogenase Complex (PDHc) is composed of multiple copies of 3 separate enzymes: pyruvate dehydrogenase (PDH, E1: 20-30 copies), dihydrolipoamide S-acetyltransferase (DLAT, E2: 60 copies), and dihydrolipoamide dehydrogenase (DLD, E3: 6 copies).
 The complex also requires 5 different coenzymes: CoA, NAD+, FAD+, lipoic acid, and thiamine pyrophosphate (TPP).
 The factors required for the function of the PDHc can be remembered by the mnemonic: Tender (thiamine) Loving (lipoate) Care (coenzyme A) For (flavin) Nancy (nicotinamide), TLCFN.
 Three of the coenzymes of the complex are tightly bound to enzymes of the complex (TPP, lipoic acid, and FAD+) and 2 are employed as carriers of the products of PDHc activity (CoA and NAD+) (Figure 16-1).

 Oxidative decarboxylation of pyruvate by the pyruvate dehydrogenase complex.
-Lipoic acid is joined by an ...
+Lipoic acid is ...